Horizon Zero Dawn: Sales

-Horizon Zero Dawn was the best-selling game during its release week in the United Kingdom.
-It surpassed No Man's Sky as the biggest launch of a new intellectual property on the PlayStation 4 and was the most successful launch of any kind on the platform since Uncharted 4: A Thief's End, as well as Guerrilla Games' biggest debut to date.
+Horizon Zero Dawn was the best-selling game during its release week in the United Kingdom and Australia.
+It surpassed No Man's Sky (2016) as the biggest launch of a new intellectual property on the PlayStation 4 and was the most successful launch of any kind on the platform since Uncharted 4: A Thief's End (2016), as well as Guerrilla Games' biggest debut to date.
 The game sold close to 117,000 units in its first week in Japan, becoming the second best-selling game that week.
 Horizon Zero Dawn was the second most downloaded game on the North American PlayStation Store for February.
-Because its launch day occurred on the last day of February, only one day of sales was counted.
+In March 2017, it was the second best-selling game in the UK and the fourth best-selling game in the US.

 Within two weeks it sold 2.6 million units.

-It was the best-selling game in its week of release in Australia.
-In March 2017, it was the second best-selling game in the UK and the highest-selling PlayStation 4 game.
-Horizon Zero Dawn was also the best-selling game on PlayStation Store that month.
-It was ranked number one in the UK sales chart in April 2017, while hitting eighth place in the Japanese chart.
-By February 2019, over 10 million units had been sold, making it one of the best-selling PlayStation 4 games.

-In an effort to increase profitability, in 2020 Sony decided to begin porting their first-party titles to PC.
-Horizon Zero Dawn released on PC in August 2020 and had a successful launch, moving over 700,000 digital units.
-By March 2022, that number had increased to about 2.4 million units.

-In May 2023, it was announced on the official PlayStation blog that as of 16 April 2023, the game had sold over 24.3 million units.
+By the game's second anniversary, it had sold over 10 million units, making it one of the best-selling PlayStation 4 games.
+The Windows version had a successful launch, moving over 700,000 digital units.
+By May 2022, it had sold over 2.4 million units on PC, generating more than $60 million in revenue.
+By 16 April 2023, the game had sold around 24.3 million units.
+The combined sales of the Horizon franchise reached 38 million units by July 2025, making it one of Sony's most successful properties.